-Our history began ten years ago as a yearly outreach to the homeless during the peak of New York’s brutal winter.
+Our history began ten years ago as a yearly outreach to people living on the street during the peak of New York’s brutal winter.
 Each February, committed volunteers equipped by the original founding organizations, walk every block of our city and bring hope to our friends on the street.
-What began as an event has sparked a movement as everyone involved started dreaming about collaborating to provide year-round compassionate, comprehensive care in response to the growing crisis of homelessness.
+What began as an event has sparked a movement as everyone involved dreamed about collaborating to provide year-round compassionate, comprehensive care in response to the growing crisis of homelessness.

-Rescue Alliance finds its roots in the century-old legacy of faith-based outreach to homeless men and women on Manhattan’s Lower East Side.
-The New York City Rescue Mission and the Bowery Mission are the two oldest Gospel Rescue Missions, founders of a movement of over 300 faith-based organizations across the United States.
+Rescue Alliance finds its roots in the century-old legacy of faith-based outreach to homeless New Yorkers on Manhattan’s Lower East Side by The New York City Rescue Mission and the Bowery Mission, the two oldest Gospel Rescue Missions and founders of a movement of over 300 faith-based organizations across the United States.
 Through social movements, political change, and economic swings, these ministries remain steadfast in a common mission to serve with humility and to show respect for every person.

 In the modern era, as the factors leading to homelessness have shifted, Rescue Alliance members continue to respond to the call to reach out and develop consistent, ongoing relationships with people living without adequate housing.
 NYC Relief Bus goes out every day to distribute hot meals, hygiene kits, and other tangible resources through mobile outreach and case management.
 The Salvation Army, The Bowery Mission, New York City Rescue Mission, and Goodwill Rescue Mission offer emergency shelter, compassionate care, and residential life transformation programs.
 This work is fueled by the support of Hope for New York, mobilizing volunteer and financial resources to serve the poor and marginalized in New York City.